-The Donnelly College logo is the Greek letter delta.
-The triple-lined triangle signifies the Holy Trinity, and the open lines on each corner extend outward to represent Donnelly's reaching out to people of all races, creeds and nationalities.
-The inner triangle stands for unity of purpose that strengthens the College within and energizes it to accomplish its mission to the larger community, the urban core.
-Donnelly's traditional colors are gray and magenta, adapted from the college's original coat of arms, with its silver shield and red cross of St. George, for Donnelly's founder and first honorary president, Bishop George J. Donnelly (1889-1950).
+The Donnelly College logo is the official seal, adapted from the College's original coat of arms.
+Donnelly's traditional colors are gray and deep red, with its silver shield and red cross derived from the shield of St. George for Donnelly's founder and first honorary president, Bishop George J. Donnelly (1889-1950).